aptos-foundation/AIPs/aips/aip-x.md

 - The OpenID provider does not learn which wallet addresses are linked to which OpenID users.
 - The validators (and other outside observers) also cannot learn the link between wallet addresses and OpenID users.

-In order to do this, we are using a zero-knowledge proof which each user must provide to validators to authenticate transactions.
-Generating such a proof must be done each time a user logs in, and then each time the user's ephemeral public key[^spec], and is computationally intensive.
+In order to do this, we are using a **zero-knowledge proof (ZKP)** which each user must provide to validators to authenticate transactions.
+Generating such a proof must be done each time a user logs in, and then each time the user's ephemeral public key expires[^spec], and is computationally intensive.
 To allow for users to log in quickly and on low-powered hardware, we must currently offload this proof computation to a **proving service**.

 This AIP's focus will be the motivation, design and risks around this proving service.

 ### Goals

-The specific goals of the Aptos Keyless Prover Service are as follows:
+The goals of the prover are as follows:

-1. Enable Keyless account users to login quickly and without friction.
+1. Enable keyless users to log in quickly and without friction.
-2. Preserve privacy of users.
+2. Preserve privacy of users w.r.t to the OIDC provider and the blockchain.
 3. Implement a **training wheels** mode which protects against bugs in the zero-knowledge system.

 ### Out of Scope

-We are not trying to solve the issue of privacy between the user and the prover service.
-That is, we are *allowing* the prover service to (temporarily, while computing the proof) learn the user's private information, including:
+Initially, we will not provide privacy for the user w.r.t. the prover service itself.

+That is, we are *allowing* the prover service to **temporarily** learn the user's private information, while computing the ZKP, including:

 * The user's OIDC handle.
 For example, if logging in with Google, the prover service will learn the user's email.
 * The user's privacy-preserving pepper[^spec].

-The fact that the prover service learns this information means new privacy and centralization risks.
-These risks are discussed [below](#risks-and-drawbacks).
+The fact that the prover service learns this information creates some privacy and centralization risks, which are discussed [below](#risks-and-drawbacks).

 ## Motivation

-The motivation of this AIP follows directly from the motivation of [AIP-61](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).
-The purpose of Aptos Keyless is to greatly reduce friction in onboarding and key management for users.
-Specifically, the Keyless Proving Service will allow for the most computationally intensive step during login to be offloaded to a powerful cloud VM instead of being done locally, thus greatly improving the user experience of Aptos Keyless.
+The proving service will allow for the most computationally intensive step during login to be offloaded to a powerful cloud VM instead of being done locally.
+This drastically reduces the time between when a user logs in with their keyless account to when that user is able to transact, from ~25 seconds to 3 seconds.
+In turn, this greatly improves the user experience of keyless accounts.

 ## Impact

 The direct impact of this AIP will be on users of Aptos Keyless accounts.
 The impact will be threefold:
-* Users will have a much faster login experience than they would if we were generating proofs client-side.
-From preliminary benchmarks, generating proofs in-browser takes such a long time that is completely unusable. (i.e., > 25 seconds to generate the proof.)
-In contrast, the time to generate the proof server-side is less than 3 seconds.
+1. Users will have a much faster login experience than they would if we were generating proofs client-side.
+   + From preliminary benchmarks, generating proofs in-browser takes such a long time that is completely unusable. (i.e., > 25 seconds to generate the proof.)
+   + In contrast, the time to generate the proof server-side is less than 3 seconds.
-* As long as the **training wheels** are activated, if a bug is found in the ZKP toolchain (i.e., in circom), users' funds are safe.
+3. As long as the **training wheels** are activated, if a bug is found in the ZKP toolchain (e.g., in `circom`[^circom]), users' funds are safe.
-* On the other hand, users's private information will be sent to the prover service.
+4. Users's private information will be sent to the prover service.
 This induces a trust assumption: users must trust that the prover service will not leak this information.
+   + This privacy risk will be eliminated in the future either via (1) multi-party computation techniques or (2) by reducing the proving time in our ZKP toolchain so as to obviate the need for a proving service.

 ## Alternative solutions